 Back in the Day Bakery (Off The Beaten Path)

-Back in the Day Bakery is only open Thursday-Sunday, 8 AM to 3 PM.
+Back in the Day Bakery has limited hours.
 They serve biscuits only “until they run out”, so check their website for the most current hours.
 Be advised that they are located outside of the downtown area, so you will have to drive or Uber to get here.
 But if you’re looking for the best biscuit in Savannah, it’s worth the trip.

 Two Cracked Eggs Cafe (Popular Breakfast In Downtown Savannah)